Borderless-company/Borderless-Contract/docs/test.md

       ).to.be.revertedWithCustomError(contract, "CustomErrorD");
     });

-    it("〈methodD〉: 辺境値ギリギリの値では正常に処理される", async function () {
+    it("〈methodD〉: should process normally at boundary value", async function () {
       const { contract, user1 } = await get〈ContractName〉Context();
       const maxValue = ethers.BigNumber.from("2").pow(256).sub(1);
       await expect(
         contract.connect(user1).〈methodD〉(maxValue)
       ).not.to.be.reverted;
-      // 必要なら結果を検証
+      // Verify result if needed
       const ret = await contract.〈viewMethodAfterD〉(maxValue);
       expect(ret).to.equal(〈expectedReturnForMax〉);
     });

-    // 複数の入力パラメータを組み合わせたパターンをすべて検証
-    it("〈methodE〉: 複数引数の組み合わせに対してすべて網羅的にテスト", async function () {
+    // Test all combinations of multiple input parameters it("〈methodE〉: should test all combinations of multiple parameters", async function () {
       const { contract, user1 } = await get〈ContractName〉Context();
       const testCases = [
         { a: 1, b: 1, expected: 2 },
         { a: 0, b: 5, expected: 5 },
         { a: 10, b: 0, expected: 10 },
-        // … 他の組み合わせ
+        // … other combinations
       ];
       for (const tc of testCases) {
         await expect(